norselord/wittleguys-ecommerce/content/products/premium-cutting-board.md

 ---
-title: "Premium Cutting Board"
+title: "Handsewn Cotton Dress"
-price: 34.99
+price: 89.99
 stripe_price_id: "price_2DEF456"
-image: "/images/premium-cutting-board.jpg"
+image: "/images/cotton-dress.jpg"
-emoji: "🎯"
+emoji: "👗"
-description: "Professional-grade cutting board made from bamboo.
-Antimicrobial surface with juice groove and easy-grip handles."
+description: "Beautifully handsewn cotton dress with natural fit and sustainable design.
+Made from 100% pure cotton with no synthetic materials."
 draft: false
 ---

-Professional-grade cutting board made from sustainable bamboo.
-Features an antimicrobial surface with juice groove and easy-grip handles for safe, comfortable use.
+Beautifully handsewn cotton dress with natural fit and sustainable design.
+Made from 100% pure cotton with no synthetic materials, featuring a comfortable fit and timeless style.

 ## Features
-- Made from sustainable bamboo
+- 100% pure cotton fabric
-- Antimicrobial surface
+- Handsewn with precision
-- Juice groove to catch liquids
+- Natural, breathable material
-- Easy-grip handles for safe handling
+- Comfortable fit and style
-- Professional-grade thickness
+- No synthetic materials
-- Dimensions: 18" x 12" x 1.5"
+- Available in sizes XS-XL

-Perfect for both home and professional kitchens.
-The bamboo construction is naturally antimicrobial and gentle on knife edges.
+Perfect for everyday wear or special occasions.
+Each dress is uniquely crafted with sustainable practices and pure materials.